nickbax/hermes/readme.md

 ## How It Works

 1. **Key Generation**
-   - Recipient generates a public key using their Ethereum wallet and a password
+    - The recipient enters their chosen password
-   - The wallet signs a message containing the password to derive the key
+    - Their wallet signs a special message: `Generate encryption key for: {password}`
+    - The signature is hashed to create a deterministic private key
-   - The public key can be safely shared with senders
+    - This private key generates the public key that senders will use

 2. **Encryption**
    - Sender uses recipient's public key to encrypt a message
    - Uses AES-256-GCM with an ephemeral key for perfect forward secrecy